MusicDin/kubitect/docs/getting-started/getting-started.md

 + `os.distro`

     This property defines the operating system for the nodes.
-Currently, only Ubuntu and Debian are supported, and by default, the latest Ubuntu 22.04 release is used.
+    By default, the nodes use the latest Ubuntu 22.04 release.
+    To explore other available distributions, please refer to the [OS Distribution](../../user-guide/configuration/cluster-node-template#os-distribution) section in the node template of our user guide.

 + `ssh.addToKnownHosts`